-Total Credit Hours with Initial Certification 42 cr.
+Total Credit Hours 36 cr.

-M.A./Teaching English to Speakers of Other Languages
+MA/Teaching English to Speakers of Other Languages

-The Master of Arts/Teaching English to Speakers of Other Languages (M.A./TESOL) is designed to prepare students to teach English as a second or foreign language within the guidelines established by the professional organization, TESOL.
+The Master of Arts/Teaching English to Speakers of Other Languages (MA/TESOL) is designed to prepare students to teach English as a second or foreign language within the guidelines established by the professional organization, TESOL.
 The program combines theory and practice as well as a variety of approaches.

-M.A./Teaching English to Speakers of Other Languages Course Requirements:

-A. Core Requirements (15 cr.)
+MA/Teaching English to Speakers of Other Languages Course Requirements: A. Core Requirements (15 cr.)